How to create the perfect memorial plaque

 The message is the most personal and emotional element of a memorial plaque.
 It captures the essence of the person being remembered and communicates their legacy to future generations.

-Quotes, poems or song lyrics are generally placed at the bottom of the plaque.
+- Quotes, poems, or song lyrics, which are generally placed at the bottom.

 Whether you choose a classic phrase like “Forever in our hearts” or a custom quote from a poem or scripture, the wording should reflect the personality and values of the individual.